* Images shown are of mature plants

 Planting & Care

 The June Plum (Spondias dulcis) has the amazing ability to flower and fruit at a young age.
-It can be easily maintained, will reach a mature height of 6 to 8 feet and accessible to USDA growing zones 4-11 (potted) / 9-11 (outdoors).
-The fruit on the June Plum will grow in pairs and can be eaten when the fruit is green allow the fruit to fully ripen to a golden-yellow.
+It can be easily maintained, will reach a mature height of 30-40 feet and accessible to USDA growing zones 4-11 (potted) / 9-11 (outdoors).
+The fruit on the June Plum will grow in pairs and has fruit that starts green ripening to a golden-yellow.
 The full to partial sun loving plant is deciduous in winter but the fruit holds on the tree for up to 6-8 months after the leaves have dropped.

 Planting Directions (potted): This tree adapts to full sun, southern exposure and can be grown indoors during the winter.
 Keep your indoor temperatures above 50, cooler temperatures can lead to root disease if grown in containers.
 Growing in a clay pot can maintain a healthy root system.